 Neo-Gothic: British Houses of Parliament, 1840-70.

 Years of anti-Catholic animus in places like England pave the way for Catholicism providing precisely in English hearts the image of a faith, and of a world that seems desirable precisely for seeming so distant from the C19th industrial world that will be the constant stimulus for Romantic protest.
 To look on the Middle Ages as a time more harmonious less divided against itself than one’s own is potentially to look favourably on an idealised vision of the pre-Reformation Church (this gives some explanation as to why even a much later Catholic convert like Evelyn Waugh hated Vatican II, the vernacular mass and so on).
 But what is really going on here is that people were being moved to look away from their own time to an idealised past that was also seen by many converts might to provide an image of a more humane future.
-In Catholic countries, the defenders of the Gothic may well have been (and indeed I suspect were) often Protestants.
+In Catholic countries, the defenders of the Gothic may well have been often Protestants.

 At its most simple, the term ‘Gothic’ in architecture and in anything else is a term that “the moderns” use for the Medieval.
 But this definition is not quite right.
 This is because the Gothic is not simply the genre that deals with Medieval things (and thus the folklore of Medieval peasants with ghosts, vampires and the like).
 Instead, the ‘gothic novel’ is genre (whose heyday stretches from the C19th to the present) dealing with ghosts and other apparitions suddenly making an untimely appearance in a modern world that has long since disavowed belief in such things.
 Thus, the “Gothic” refers not principally to the Medieval, but to the intransigence, or the continuation of the Medieval in the modern world that is built on its ruins.
 The Gothic is therefore, in psychoanalytic parlance, about the return of the repressed: at the level of psychology, but also at the level of history.

-This is why, a Gothic tale (think of some of Poe’s stories) is not so much defined by the mere presence of goblins, werewolves and other sundry intermediary beings – beings that would have been standard fare for the German peasant of the C13th sitting beside her fire -- it is rather that the creatures of Medieval folklore start to break into the sober drawing rooms and cosy bedrooms of an age of Reason: demonic possession in an age of psychology, folklore monsters in the age of the triumph of the bourgeoisie, gods and monsters in the age of industrialisation, of railroads and robber barons, the age of capital and of Capital, of positivism, Darwin, Sherlock Holmes and the Crystal Palace.
+This is why, a Gothic tale is not so much defined by the mere presence of goblins, werewolves and other sundry intermediary beings – beings that would have been standard fare for the German peasant of the C13th sitting beside her fire -- it is rather that the creatures of Medieval folklore start to break into the sober drawing rooms and cosy bedrooms of an age of Reason: demonic possession in an age of psychology, folklore monsters in the age of the triumph of the bourgeoisie, gods and monsters in the age of industrialisation, of railroads and robber barons, the age of capital and of Capital, of positivism, Darwin, Sherlock Holmes and the Crystal Palace.

 In the age of experience, we seek catatonia as much as we seek ecstasy: we are both overwhelmed to dullness (and thus perpetually in search of excitement) and overwhelmed to the point of shock (and thus in search of peace, rest, quiet.)
 Modernity, therefore, is the epoch (however nebulous its borders) which rejects above all things the ancient idea that the ephemeral is less real than the eternal.
 A concomitant of this idea is the notion that anything in motion is something less real than something at rest.
 But modern time-consciousness owes much to the modern ‘space-consciousness’ in the sense that we are heirs of the idea (mentioned in Bruno, and then demonstrated by Galileo) that we live in an ‘infinite universe’, instead of a ‘closed world’ (or cosmos): a universe where motion (as Hobbes said after visiting Galileo) is the natural state of things rather than the state of rest to which the ancients thought all motion strove towards.
 In the light of such things, what we call the “Gothic” names the anxiety of the modern consciousness of time, the fact that we are (as Nietzsche said) oppressed by a sense of history, even, and arguably especially at our most amnesiac.
 The Gothic is about the insistent memory but also about the glib forgetfulness of the modern world.
 Even more it is a representation of the way that the modern world fears (at least unconsciously) that all that it has left behind will one day catch up with it.
 The Gothic, with its unquiet dead, is a genre (and a style) concerned pre-eminently with ghosts.
 And what is a ghost, if not something that is ambiguously present precisely because its presence is also (dizzyingly) the presence of something past within the present?
 The ghost’s presence is a half presence, a ghostly presence.